 February 2026 - Wildlife Gardens in Chew Valley and More

-The sliver foliage island bed, log edging, buddleas and lilacs for larger structure, perovskias, catmint, and curry plants.
-The turf all skimed away now and soil mulched with half composted leaf mould abd material.
+The silver foliage island bed, log edging, buddleas and lilacs for larger structure, perovskias, catmint, and curry plants.
+The turf all skimmed away now and soil mulched with half composted leaf mould and material.
 Excited to see this space grow.

-Planted this fenery strip up two years ago.
+Planted this fernery strip up two years ago.
 It's doing so well.

 The front garden hugelkultur beds, log edging, raised no dig spaces planted up with stipas, luzulas, other grasses, alchemilla.
 The snowdrops have done fantastic this year after the other clearances.